KidkArolis/leap/README.md

 ## Changelog

+### 0.7.1

+* Setting `view.subviews.foo = false` or returning false from a subview creator now skips on rendering that subview instead of throwing an exception.
+This is useful if you want to conditionally render some subviews.

 ### 0.7.0

 * remove dependency on Backbone.Stickit.
 Leap no longer cares about what dom bindings library is used if any